 That tells me that for at least that long, thinking has been a tricky subject for the average human.

-Now with my history of mental illness and addiction, I understand the torturous nature of thinking well.
+Now with my history of mental illness and addiction, I understand the torturous nature of thinking, very well.

-But meditation was not born for those whose thoughts are susceptible to insanity.
+Meditation was not born just for those whose thoughts are susceptible to insanity.
 It is a tool that is helpful to human beings of all brain types.

 I realize that meditation is a word that can turn some folks off.
-It is not meditation that we are really focusing on in this article, but for what meditation does that has helped people find respite in the act for so long.
+It is not meditation that we are really focusing on in this article, but for what meditation does that has helped people find mental and emotional respite in the act for so long.

 For me, what it does is simply calm my brain down.
 In this article, it says that “there is a decrease in beta waves which is a sign that the brains cortex is not processing information as much as usual.”

-Thinking becomes such a habitual thing, so much so that quite often I don’t even realize that I am doing it.
-In these times my thoughts can take me on a ride that I may not like.
-But of course that depends on the emotions I am feeling!
+Thinking becomes such a habitual thing, so much so that quite often we may not even realize we are doing it.
+These thoughts if rooted in fear and allowed to fester may take us on a ride that we may not like.

-I have no problem being taken on a ride of thoughts that are laced with happy feelings.
+Most of us have no problem being taken on a ride of thoughts that are laced with happy feelings.
 That can be pure bliss.
 Though when the thoughts are laced with worry, shame, guilt, anger, or regret, that can be a pretty horrible ride.
 And I am not sure who in their right minds would enjoy going down that path.

 By back on track, I mean that we can take a little control over them.
 And by this I mean we can slow them down, so they aren’t as much of the speeding train they may feel like sometimes.

 You may be wondering how obsessive thoughts can be placed back on track.
 How can we go from a sometimes violent, obsessive, internal temper tantrum, back to stable mental and emotional states?

 - First, we have to catch ourselves obsessing on a thought.